skhanCC/STEOMS/README.md

 This repository includes the following:
 - Documentation '**STEOMS_Documentation.pdf**', describing how each term of a Lindblad master equation is implemented in the Mathematica code, and how the analytically-derived equations can be efficiently translated to Python code for numerical simulations.
-- General Mathematica code for arbitrary master equations, in the Mathematica notebook '**TEOMSCalculatorExample.nb**'.
+- General Mathematica code for arbitrary master equations, in the Mathematica notebook '**TEOMSCalculator.nb**'.
 - Example of how to translated Mathematica-calculated equations to Python code for numerical simulation  is included in the Jupyter notebook '**TEOMSExample.ipynb**'.
 - Example Mathematica notebooks '**TEOMSCalculator-1QS-1QNP.nb**' and '**STEOMSCalculator-1QS-1QNP.nb**' to derive TEOMs and STEOMs respectively for a single-mode linear quantum system coupled to a single mode quantum nonlinear processor comprising a Kerr oscillator (see [1] for system details).
 - Example Python code '**STEOMSExample-1QS-1QNP.ipynb**' to simulate TEOMs and STEOMs that are computed using the Mathematica notebooks referenced in the previous item, for single-mode quantum system coupled to a single mode quantum nonlinear processor comprising a Kerr oscillator (see [1] for system details).